 It's all about the ingredients in the food they get: high protein sources like chicken and eggs build muscle, and fruits and vegetables are natural sources of vitamins, minerals, and antioxidants necessary for a well-functioning immune system.
 It is vital to know that some fruits and vegetables can be harmful to our dogs.
 Here's some list that will be helpful when choosing what fruits can dogs eat for a start.

 Be sure to choose a high-quality food for your dog's optimum health.

-Vital Pet Life's Wild Alaskan Salmon Oil is the perfect supplement for your pet's nutrition.
+Vital Pet Life's Salmon Oil for dogs is the perfect supplement for your pet's nutrition.
 The omega 3 & 6 fatty acids in our salmon oil help your pet's overall health by providing nutrients and vitamins to their body.
 Salmon oil supplements for dogs helps their skin and coat, helps itching and scratching, allergies, and even helps with inflammation.